 If you’re upgrading from Windows 10, we recommend you wait until you're notified through Windows Update that the upgrade is ready for your device.
 To check if Windows 11 is ready for your device, select Start > Settings > Update & Security > Windows Update > Check for updates.

 For known issues that might affect your device, you can also check the Windows release health hub.

-Other ways to install Windows 11 (not recommended unless instructed by support)
+Other ways to install Windows 11 (not recommended)

 Use the Installation Assistant to upgrade

 We recommend you wait until your device has been offered the upgrade to Windows 11 before you use the Installation Assistant.
 When you're ready, you can find it on the Windows 11 software download page.

 On the Windows 11 software download page, select Create tool now and follow the instructions to install Windows 11.

 Microsoft recommends against installing Windows 11 on a device that does not meet the Windows 11 minimum system requirements.
 If you choose to install Windows 11 on a device that does not meet these requirements, and you acknowledge and understand the risks, you can create the following registry key values and bypass the check for TPM 2.0 (at least TPM 1.2 is required) and the CPU family and model.